THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 It is possible to appeal to the Italian Embassy if your Schengen visa is rejected.
-Personally, I don’t know anyone who has appealed to Schengen Italy visa.
-But the idea is to provide more documents and clearly address all the concerns the embassy had for rejecting your visa.
+Personally, I don’t know anyone who has appealed for a Schengen Italy visa.
+However, the idea is to provide more documents and clearly address all the concerns the embassy had for rejecting your visa.
 References can be found here and here.

 Traveling to Europe

 Once you have your Schengen visa with you, traveling around the Schengen area is quite hassle-free.
-In cross country buses or trains, keep your passport in handy for verification.
-There are no additional stamps for any other countries on your passport as long as you are in the Schengen area.
-It’s as good as traveling domestic.
+In cross-country buses or trains, keep your passport in handy for verification.
+There are no additional stamps for any other country on your passport as long as you are in the Schengen area.
+It’s as good as traveling domestically.

 Overwhelmed while planning your travels in Europe on your own?
 Start here.

-The tourist season in Europe is usually from June to September where the crowd will be at its max.
+The tourist season in Europe is usually from June to September when the crowd will be at its max.

-Looking for an interesting 15 Day Europe Winter itinerary?
-Find here.
+Looking for an interesting 15-day Europe Winter itinerary?
+Check out the ultimate Europe Winter Itinerary here.

 When I received my Schengen Italy visa within a week, I got the following note from the embassy with the Mumbai address: